thierweber/kreuzkirche-3DModel/README.md

 A key element of the project was the development of a VR-Experience, which allowed viewers to interactively tour Kreuzkirche.
 Feedback from a group of test users turned out positive, with a notable emphasis on the functionality allowing real-life size enlargement of the model.
 The interactive features that allowed users to acquire comprehensive information about the church were well-received, as they improved the educational part of the experience.
-Due to the limitations on processing power on the VR device, a tradeoff between model quality and the lagging of the application had to be weighted up
+Due to the limitations on processing power on the VR device, a tradeoff between model quality and the lagging of the application had to be weighted up
 </p>

 ## The Model: